You're sitting at the terminal, have Claude Code installed, and you're thinking: "Okay, now what?"

 3. npm run typecheck

 Show me a summary of all results.After creating it, you can simply type /test-all and Claude runs your complete test suite.
-I have about 10 such custom commands for recurring tasks.
+I have about 10 such skills for recurring tasks.

 $ARGUMENTS for all arguments or $1, $2 etc. for individual positional arguments.
 With ! as prefix you execute bash commands, with @ you reference files.Troubleshooting: When Claude Code Doesn't Do What It Should